ContinuumIO/topik/docs/topic_modeling.rst

 collection of data.

-To perform topic modeling on your tokenized data, select a model function from the :data:`~.registered_models` dictionary, or simply import a model function directly, and feed it your vectorized text.
+To perform topic modeling on your tokenized data, select a model function from the :data:`topik.models.registered_models` dictionary, or simply import a model function directly, and feed it your vectorized text.
 Note that not all models are compatible with all vectorizer methods.
 In particular, LDA is not compatible with TF-IDF vectorization.